daker/blog/_posts/2013-07-24-14-25-why-stylus-fit-better-my-needs.md

 # Conclusion

 Stylus is certainly worth a try, and if you are a Compass guy, Stylus has an extension called [nib][0] that provides robust cross-browser CSS3 mixins.
-Sure there is more you can learn about Stylus and there is [docs] for that.
+Sure there is more you can learn about Stylus and there is [docs][1] for that.

 [0]: https://github.com/visionmedia/nib
 [1]: http://learnboost.github.io/stylus/